 During February 2021, the Company entered into a repurchase agreement with Barclays Bank PLC in order to finance its term loan investment (the "Barclays RA").
-The Barclays RA interest is equal to the three-month USD LIBOR plus a spread.
+The Barclays RA interest rate is equal to the three-month U.S. dollar-denominated LIBOR plus a spread.